DtxdF/AppJail.docs/docs/makejails/instructions.md

 CMD echo "Hello, ${name}"
 ```

-The above Makejail will display `Hello, DtxdF` unless you change the variable's value at runtime.

-This instruction has the advantage that it can execute virtually any posix shell command.
+This instruction has the advantage that it can execute virtually any shell command.

 ```
 CMD cd /usr/local/etc/opensearch/opensearch-security; for i in $(ls *.sample) ; do cp -p "$i" $(echo $i | sed "s|.sample||g"); done